geraldmc/gene_genie/README.md

 ### Intro

 Genomics APIs represent an evolving set of standards and protocols that assist developers in managing the plethora of data sources and in building more interoperable applications.
-Due to the expanding volume and diversity of genomics data, Application Programming Interfaces (APIs) have been developed to provide secure and predictable access to a wider variety of applications and platforms.
+Due to the expanding volume and diversity of genomics data, Application Programming Interfaces (APIs) are developed to provide secure and predictable access to a variety of applications and platforms.

 # Gene Genie - API and Client